International Studies and Diplomacy

 The MA International Studies and Diplomacy (ISD) programme is designed for those engaged in, or planning to embark upon, a professional career requiring international expertise in government, not-for-profit, corporate or academic environments.

-Students on the MA ISD may have the opportunity to participate in CISD's Study Tour (eg, United Nations in Geneva), although this is in addition to the programme of study and cannot be guaranteed.
+Students on the MA ISD also have the opportunity to participate in a Study Tour to Geneva to visit the United Nations and other international organizations.

 Why study MA International Studies and Diplomacy at SOAS?